cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

     Stager creates the staging task to stage the application.
 1. **Update the `DesiredLRP`**

-    `NSync` calls `bbsCLient.UpdateDesiredLRP` with the new `LRPDefinition`, including a `DefinitionID` provided by `NSync`.
+    `NSync` calls `bbsClient.UpdateDesiredLRP` with the new `LRPDefinition`, including a `DefinitionID` provided by `NSync`.

 ### TPS
-`TPS` is used to get status information from Diego as well as reporting crashed `LRP`s
+`TPS` is used to get status information from Diego as well as reporting crashed `LRP`s.

-The crashing `LRP` reporting will not be effected as it just returns information on which `LRP`s crash and the reason.
+The crashing `LRP` reporting will not be affected as it just returns information on which `LRP`s crash and the reason.

 The status and state endpoints in `TPS` would change slightly in that they can now report which definition (current / previous) the `ActualLRP` is linked to.
 This can also assist `CloudController` or the user to view how the progress of the blue/green deploy is going.